teresaconc/iotedge-iva-nano/README.md

 ![4 video streams processed real-time](./assets/4VideosProcessedRTSP.png "8 video streams processed in real-time by a Jetson Nano with Deepstream and IoT Edge")

-[*Note*] In case the device gets too hot it may shutdown/reboot to prevent damage to the SOC.
+[*Note*] In case the device gets too hot it might shutdown/reboot to prevent damage to the SoC.
 You can minimize this risk by spinning the fan to the maximum speed with the jetson_clocks script.
-This will also boost the performance of your Jetson Nano
+This will also boost the performance of your Jetson Nano.

 ```bash
 sudo jetson_clocks